 Below are the conversions to help you make adjustments.
 As you’ll notice, there is also the instruction of potentially reducing the liquid in a recipe.
 This refers to pancake-like recipes that often call for milk.
 Because honey makes baked goods wetter, it is helpful to reduce milk or other liquid ingredients to compensate.

-The recipe below is printable! 🙂
+The conversion chart for usual size recipes below is printable! 🙂

 EXACT CONVERSION CHART: Sugar –> Honey When Baking!